On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: Introduction:

-\section{Introduction}
+\section{Introduction:}

-Spacetime noncommutativity is expected to play a significant role in the physics of Planck length scale \cite{Szabo:2001kg}.
-In addition to the possibility of a minimal length associated with such noncommutative (NC) spacetimes, the quantization of length also shows up in certain cases \cite{Muthukumar:2022gnk}.
-On the one hand, the idea of spacetime noncommutativity emerges from the attempts to unify the gravity and the quantum \cite{Doplicher:1994tu}, the emergent gravity phenomena in noncommutative gauge field theories, on the other hand, take the quantum field theories a step closer to bring the gravitational effects into the quantum field theories \cite{Gross:2000ph}-\cite{Nandi:2021xtr}, and in the same vein, the gravitational theories in NC spacetimes are expected to bring the quantum effects into the gravitational theories.
+In the Planck length scale, the concept of spacetime as continuous manifold breaks down, and it is expected to have the mathematical structure of quantum spacetime\cite{Szabo:2001kg}.
+As the spacetime is quantized, the spacetime coordinates are replaced by Hermitian operators, which do not commute among themselves.
+So a noncommutative spacetime is expected to play a significant role in the physics of the Planck length scale \cite{Meljanac:2017jyk,Besnard:2020lto,Piscicchia:2022xra,Frob:2022ciq,Smith:2022bwv,Piscicchia:2022eod,Arzano:2022vmh}.
+In addition to the possibility of a minimal length associated with such noncommutative (NC) spacetimes, the quantization of length also shows up in certain cases \cite{Balasundaram:2022esk}.
+On the one hand, the idea of spacetime noncommutativity emerges from the attempts to unify the gravity and the quantum \cite{Doplicher:1994zv,Doplicher:1994tu}, the emergent gravity phenomena in noncommutative gauge field theories, on the other hand, take the quantum field theories a step closer to bring the gravitational effects into the quantum field theories \cite{Gross:2000ph}-\cite{Nandi:2021xtr}, and in the same vein, the gravitational theories in NC spacetimes are expected to bring the quantum effects into the gravitational theories.